 The M.A. in English program offers approximately seventeen teaching assistantships over a two-year period, with the number of new assistantships available each fall varying from seven to ten.
 Assistantships carry stipends of at least $14,000 per year plus a waiver of in-state or out-of-state tuition and fees.
 They are renewable for a second year given satisfactory performance in both teaching and graduate coursework.

-Graduate teaching assistants teach three courses a year, starting with one course in their first semester.
+Graduate teaching assistants teach at least three courses a year, starting with one course in their first semester.
 In a week-and-a-half workshop before classes begin in the fall, and in a course during their first semester (ENGL 598), they receive intensive training in teaching freshman composition, including mentoring in pedagogy and composition and rhetorical theory.

 Teaching Assistants in the M.A. in Technical Communication program have the opportunity to teach an introductory technical communication course in their second year.